textpattern/textpattern.github.io/installation/complete-installation-and-update-instructions.md

 ## Installing the software for the first time

-1. [Download](https://textpattern.com/download) the latest `.zip` or `.tar.gz` archive.
-2. Ensure your web server meets the [Textpattern CMS system requirements](https://textpattern.com/about/119/system-requirements) for the version you have downloaded.
+1. Ensure your web server meets the [Textpattern system requirements](https://textpattern.com/about/119/system-requirements) for the version you intend to download.
+2. [Download](https://textpattern.com/download) the latest `.zip` or `.tar.gz` archive.
 3. Unpack [the file tree contents](https://github.com/textpattern/textpattern) from the downloaded package into a new directory on your local drive.
-4. Connect to your destination server using your SFTP client or command line and upload the unpacked file tree to your web root, a subdomain or subdirectory.
+4. Connect to your destination server using an (S)FTP client or the command line and upload the unpacked file tree to your web root, a subdomain or subdirectory.
 This destination directory should contain `css.php`, `index.php`, plus the `files`, `images`, `themes` and `textpattern` directories as a minimum.
 The `.htaccess` file is required if your web server is Apache httpd or a derivative.
 The `sites` subdirectory is only required for optional multi-site functionality, and the `rpc` directory is only required for optional XML-RPC functionality. `README.txt` and `HISTORY.txt` are optional.
 5. Establish a known-good MySQL database, either for exclusive Textpattern use or shared, and note its associated username and password credentials.
 6. Open a web browser and visit `example.com/textpattern/setup/index.php` to start the setup process.
 If you're running Textpattern from a subdomain or subdirectory, use `subdomain.example.com/textpattern/setup/index.php` or `example.com/subdirectory/textpattern/setup/index.php` as appropriate.
 7. Follow the installation steps provided on-screen.

-If you require more information, please refer to the [Detailed installation instructions](#TODO).
+If you require more information, please refer to the [Step-by-step installation instructions](#TODO-install).

 ## Upgrading to the newest stable release

 In the root directory of every Textpattern archive is a `README.txt` file with upgrading instructions relevant to that release.

-1. Ensure your web server meets the Textpattern CMS system requirements.
+1. Ensure your web server meets the [Textpattern system requirements](https://textpattern.com/about/119/system-requirements) for the version you are downloading.
 2. [Download](https://textpattern.com/download) the latest `.zip` or `.tar.gz` archive.
-3. Create a new directory (e.g. `textpattern-upgrade`) on your local drive, move the downloaded archive file from step 2. into it, and unpack [the file tree contents](https://github.com/textpattern/textpattern).
+3. Unpack [the file tree contents](https://github.com/textpattern/textpattern) from the downloaded package into a new directory on your local drive.
-3. Log out of the Textpattern admin-side and clear the browser cache for your existing Textpattern site.
+4. Log out of the Textpattern back-end and clear the browser cache for your existing Textpattern site.
 If you use a service such as [Cloudflare](https://www.cloudflare.com) to cache your domain assets, remember to clear any caching services there too.
-4. Verify the existence of a working database and file backup of your existing Textpattern site.
-You may find it useful to copy your existing, known-good `textpattern/config.php` file to an easily accessible location on your local drive as it will be required shortly.
+5. Verify the existence of a working database and file backup of your existing Textpattern site.
+You may find it useful to copy your existing, known-good `textpattern/config.php` file to an easily accessible location on your local drive, as it may be required shortly.
-5. Open a file transfer connection to your destination server and upload the new `css.php`, and `index.php` files to your web server, overwriting the existing files.
-Upload the new `textpattern` directory, overwriting the existing directory.
-If you do not have a `themes` directory, copy that too, otherwise leave it as-is.
-The new `.htaccess` file is required if your web server is Apache httpd or a derivative and has an existing file.
-The new `sites` subdirectory is only required if optional multi-site functionality is enabled and the new `rpc` directory is only required if optional XML-RPC functionality is enabled.
+6. Connect to your destination server using an (S)FTP client or the command line and upload the following files to your web root:
+6.1 The new `css.php` and `index.php` files, overwriting the existing files.
+6.2 The new `textpattern` directory, overwriting the existing directory.
+6.3 If you do not have a `themes` directory, copy that too, otherwise leave it as-is.
+6.4 The new `.htaccess` file is required if your web server is Apache httpd or a derivative and has an existing file.
+Remember, if you have customised it, you will need to reapply your changes.
+6.5 The new `sites` subdirectory is only required if optional multi-site functionality is enabled.
+6.6 The new `rpc` directory is only required if optional XML-RPC functionality is enabled.
-6. Copy your known-good `textpattern/config.php` into `textpattern`.
-Delete the `textpattern/setup` directory.
+7. Copy your known-good `textpattern/config.php` into the `textpattern` directory if it's not already there.
+8. Delete the `textpattern/setup` directory on your server if it is present.
-7. Log in to the Textpattern admin-side.
+9. Log in to the Textpattern back-end.
 The relevant upgrade scripts are run automatically.
+A notification will appear on the screen indicating the upgrade has been applied.
-Please take a look into diagnostics to confirm the upgraded version number is identified and whether there are any issues.
+10. Look at the Diagnostics panel to confirm the upgraded version number is identified and whether there are any issues.
-9. Verify all preference settings.
+11. Verify all preference settings.

-If you require more information, please refer to the [Detailed upgrading instructions](/installation/upgrading-textpattern).
+If you require more information, please refer to the [Step-by-step upgrading instructions](#TODO-upgrade).

 Upgrades from versions below 4.2.0 will present this warning upon your very first login to the admin-side: